testgithub080/solution-pack-cicd/docs/setup.md

 # Installation

 1. To install this solution pack, click **Content Hub** > **Discover**.
-2. From the list of solution packs that appear, search for **CICD - Change Management** solution pack.
+2. From the list of solution packs that appear, search for **Continuous Delivery** solution pack.
-3. Click the **CICD - Change Management** solution pack card.
+3. Click the **Continuous Delivery** solution pack card.
 4. Click the **Install** button on the bottom to begin the installation.

 ## Prerequisites

-**CICD - Change Management** has no dependency on any of the solution packs.
+**Continuous Delivery** has no dependency on any of the solution packs.
 However, it has following prerequisites:

 1. **Organizational account**: A GitHub organization account is a type of account that represents an organization, instead of an individual user.
 It allows multiple users to collaborate on projects and manage access to repositories and teams.